mckiernantim/10.0-Hackaathon-Test/vite-react-maps/README.md

 **CORS Issues:**

-Directly making requests to external APIs (like Google Maps) from the client-side can lead to Cross-Origin Resource Sharing (CORS) issues.
+Directly making requests to external APIs (like Google Maps) from the client-side can lead to Cross-Origin Resource Sharing (CORS) issues (everyone's favorite).
 This is a security feature in browsers that restricts web applications from making requests to a different domain than the one that served the web application.

 **Proxy Server Solution:**

 By setting up an Express server and making it act as a proxy, we can forward requests from our client-side application through this server.
 This way, the server makes API requests to Google Maps and returns the data to the client, effectively bypassing CORS restrictions.
-Hooks and Utility Functions for Data Fetching